 - Organic cotton is as durable and as soft as conventional cotton, but it requires far less pesticides and water.
 The pesticides used in growing non-organic cotton don’t only pollute the air and the earth; they also release cancer-causing chemicals such as cyanide ad trifluralin.
 Thus, buying organic cotton is not only saving the environment, it is also saving yourself too!

-- Vintage garments are as big a hit with fashionistas as an online casino Singapore and are generally made from stronger, more durable fabrics as they were manufactured before synthetic fabrics became fashionable, or in some cases even invented!
+- Vintage garments are as big a hit with fashionistas and are generally made from stronger, more durable fabrics as they were manufactured before synthetic fabrics became fashionable, or in some cases even invented!
 This means they will last longer and also retain their shape and style far longer than many of today’s fabrics would.

 - Hemp is the fabric of the future, or so many people believe.
 It needs no herbicides, is pest resistant and grows incredibly quickly, without requiring a huge mount of water.
 If America replaced it 1.4 billion T-shirts sold every year with hemp T-shirts it would save 3.5 billion gigajoules in energy and a whopping 1.3 trillion gallons of water.